The Augustinian Historical Institute

 1. "Finding Augustine"

-The admirable bibliographical work of van Bavel on Augustine resulted in his monumental work Répertoire bibliographique de saint Augustin, 1950-1960 (Instrumenta patristica 3) (1963), but the first results had already been published in Augustiniana.
-Since 1963 this bibliographical repertorium has been kept up to date in the Institute through an impressive card catalogue.
+The admirable bibliographical work of van Bavel on Augustine resulted in his monumental work Répertoire bibliographique de saint Augustin, 1950-1960 (Instrumenta Patristica 3) (1963), but the first results had already been published in Augustiniana.
+Since 1963 this bibliographical repertorium has been kept up to date in the Institute in an impressive card catalogue.
 In order to disclose the enormous bibliographical database thus obtained, the Institute - in close collaboration with the University of Villanova (USA) - made the full bibliography freely available on the internet in 2009.
-At www.findingaugustine.org you can search this extensive database online (currently more than 70,000 entries!), and explore its highly refined tree structure.
+At www.findingaugustine.org you can search this extensive database online (currently more than 80,000 entries!), and explore its refined tree structure.

 2. "Finding Augustinians"